maka89/AudioEzDynamics/README.md

 Currently the following usable classes exists:
 - `PeakCompressor`: Compressor / Expander with Peak Detector.
-- `RMSCompresor`: Compressor / Expander with RMS Detector.
+- `RMSCompressor`: Compressor / Expander with RMS Detector.
 - `PeakDynamicsLo`: Upwards Compressor / Downward Expander with Peak Detector.
 - `RMSDynamicsLo`: Upwards Compressor / Downward Expander with RMS Detector.
+- `PeakDynamicsHi`: Compressor / Expander with Peak Detector.
+Like `PeakCompressor`, but worse =).
+See discussion below.
+- `RMSDynamicsHi`: Compressor / Expander with RMS Detector.Like `RMSCompressor`, but worse =).
+See discussion below.

 New classes / dynamics processors can be created by inheriting from some of the abstract classes in "src/dynamics.hpp"
 ## Usage